Inter-valley coherent order and isospin fluctuation mediated superconductivity in rhombohedral trilayer graphene: Results

-\section{IVC fluctuation mediated superconductivity}
+\subsection{IVC fluctuation mediated superconductivity}

 \emph{Superconducting instabilities-} Motivated by the likely presence of IVC order in the vicinity of superconductivity, we study superconducting instabilities mediated by near-critical fluctuations of the IVC order parameter.
 While the transition to the IVC state appears to be first order in the HF phase diagram of Fig.~\ref{fig:IVC}(a), we find that the precise nature of this transition depends on details such as screening by the itinerant electrons; for example, small adjustments to $q_{\textrm{TF}}$ can render it continuous.
-Henceforth, we assume that the IVC correlation length becomes sufficiently long close to the transition.
-To this end, we start in the symmetric metallic state with no long range IVC order, but with IVC correlations of length $\xi_{\rm IVC}$ peaked at $\q = 0$.
+Experimentally, there is no evidence of a first order phase transition (such as a negative compressibility spike) between the symmetric metal and the IVC metal, indicating that this transition is second order or weakly first order.
+To microscopically justify that IVC fluctuations are nearly gapless close to the transition, we compute the IVC correlation length $\xi_{\rm IVC}$ within Hartree Fock (see SM \cite{SM} for details), and find that $\xi_{\rm IVC}/a \approx 10^2$, i.e., $\xi_{\rm IVC}$ becomes much larger than the microscopic lattice spacing $a$ near the transition.
+Therefore, we start in the symmetric metallic state with no long range IVC order, but with IVC correlations peaked at $\q = 0$.
 We assume that fluctuations of the IVC are described by phenomenological propagator of the form $g_{\q} = g/(\q^2 + \xi_{\rm IVC}^{-2})$ at $\omega = 0$ (we provide an estimate of $g$ in the SM \cite{SM}).
 In the spirit of spin-fermion models \cite{MonthouxLonzarich,RoussevMillis,AbanovAIP2003}, we then integrate out the fluctuating IVC fields to obtain an effective inter-electron interaction.
-We first focus on the SU(2)$_+ \times$ SU(2)$_-$ symmetric case, where the effective interaction takes the form ($\Tr$ stands for tracing spin-indices): \beq H^{\rm eff}_{\rm IVC} = - \frac{1}{A} \sum_{\q} g_{\q} \, \Tr\left[ n^{\rm IV}(\q) [n^{\rm IV}(\q)]^\dagger \right] \eeq We use the above effective Hamiltonian as the pairing-interaction, in conjunction with the single-particle band structure projected to the valence band, to numerically solve a linearized BCS gap equation (see \cite{SM} for details).
+We first focus on the SU(2)$_+ \times$ SU(2)$_-$ symmetric case, where the effective interaction takes the form ($\Tr$ stands for tracing spin-indices): \beq H^{\rm eff}_{\rm IVC} = - \frac{1}{A} \sum_{\q} g_{\q} \, \Tr\left[ n^{\rm IV}(\q) [n^{\rm IV}(\q)]^\dagger \right] \eeq We use the above effective Hamiltonian as the pairing-interaction, in conjunction with the single-particle band structure projected to the valence band, to numerically solve a linearized BCS gap equation (see \cite{SM} for justification of projection, and further numerical details).
 We restrict attention to inter-valley pairing of the general form

 Intra-valley pairing occurs at finite center of mass momentum, and is expected to be energetically unfavorable.